ankudinov/hello-world/README.md

 # hello-world
-a starting point for every code
+> A starting point for every code.
+> This repository is a very quite place, where ideas are born or come to die.